miguel-guerrero/antlr4_system_verilog_parser/README.md

 been performed with Python 3.6.5 and mostly pypy3 for speed.

-Python 3.6.5 has been used for testing but is expected that lower python 3 distributions may be compatible
+Python 3.6.5 has been used for testing but is expected that lower python 3 distributions may be compatible.

 See INSTALL.md for details